Last updated January 18, 2024.

 There is also the common phrase, “Save The Earth!”
 But the Earth will survive us, as it has survived 5 major extinction-level events already.
 It’s not the Earth that we need to save.
 It’s ourselves.
 We need to save the humans.

 We are experiencing a climate change crisis.
-But I’ve discovered that there are many people who don’t really understand what climate change is or what it means.
+But I’ve discovered that many people don’t really understand what climate change is or what it means.
 Climate change is a complicated combination of physical science, meteorology, oceanography, physics, and chemistry.
 But that doesn’t mean it has to be incomprehensible.
 So I thought I’d write an article that explained it, simply.

 What is Climate Change?